pru-namikaze/Nastro/README.md

 Active and In-Developement.

 ## Sources
-All the Data used and displayed is requested from NASA.
+All the Data used and displayed is being requested from NASA.